Vorticode/solarite/docs/index.md

 `));
 ```

-Elements without a `slot` attribute are placed in the unnamed (default) slot.
-Multiple elements can be assigned to the same slot; they will be appended in the order they appear.
+Elements without a `slot` attribute go into the unnamed (default) slot.
+Multiple elements can be assigned to the same slot; they appear in the order they are provided.

 #### Slotless Components

-If a component's template doesn't contain any `<slot>` elements, any children provided to the component will be appended to the end of the component's root element by default.
+If a component has no `<slot>` elements, any provided children are appended to the end of the component by default.